 8. What to Wear

+It’s incredibly hot and humid in Singapore, so it’s best to wear lightweight clothing.
+A cotton T-shirt along with a comfortable pair of shorts would be the ideal outfit.
 You’ll also need to have a comfortable pair of shoes as you’ll be walking quite a fair distance around the park.

 9. What are the Best Rides for Adults?

 There are plenty of thrilling rides at Universal Studios that are great for adults.
 Battlestar Galactica is one of the most popular rides at Universal Studios.
 There are two different rollercoasters – Human and Cyclone.
 While they’re both high-speed rollercoasters, the Cyclone rollercoaster has more twists and turns than its Human counterpart.
 Don’t forget to also check out the indoor Revenge of the Mummy rollercoaster, the exhilarating Transformers 3D ride, and the exciting Jurassic Park Rapids Adventure.
 These are the rides that typically have long queues and can have waiting times up to 2 hours.
 However, if you arrive early and go straight for the rides you prefer, you may beat the lines.
 Generally, the lines are shorter late afternoon, so you could target these early in the morning and late afternoon if you don’t have the express pass.

 10. What are the Best Rides for Kids?